tiepdotme/redant-home/_posts/2009-08-02-why-we-use-ruby-on-rails.md

 ---
 layout: post
 title: Why we use Ruby on Rails
-permalink: "/ruby-on-rails/why-we-use-ruby-on-rails/"
+permalink: '/ruby-on-rails/why-we-use-ruby-on-rails/'
 type: ideas
 categories:
   - how-we-do
   - ruby-on-rails
   - ruby-on-rails-devops
 author: Ben Still
 description: Why we use Ruby on Rails
 keywords: ruby on rails
-image_small: "/assets/uploads/2009/ruby-on-rails.png"
+image_small: '/assets/uploads/2009/ruby-on-rails.png'
-image: "/assets/uploads/2009/ruby-on-rails.png"
+image:
+  path: '/assets/uploads/2009/ruby-on-rails.png'
+  height: 1300
+  width: 1300
+excerpt-short:
-excerpt-short: We do a lot of work with a programming language called Ruby on Rails.
+  We do a lot of work with a programming language called Ruby on Rails.
   This is why.
+excerpt-long:
-excerpt-long: 'We do a lot of work with a programming language called Ruby on Rails.
+  'We do a lot of work with a programming language called Ruby on Rails.
   When I explain this, some people look at me blankly (disclosure: I get that a lot anyway...).
 Techie people usually start gushing about how great it is, or want a fight about how X is better.
 Many people have heard of it somewhere, but are unsure